John Scarlett (Toronto): Family life

 On July 5, 1810, John Scarlett married Mary Thomson at St James' Church in York.
 Together they had six children before Mary's death on August 20, 1827: Edward Christopher in 1811, Mary in 1815, John Archibald in 1819, St. George in 1820, Elizabeth Maria in 1823 and Samuel in 1826.

 In 1816 John Scarlett had asked for and received a lot in town at the corner of Hospital St. (now Richmond) and Peter St however he did not build a house in town right away.
 York assessment rolls for 1834 list only a lot in town with no buildings or other property.

 About two and a half years after the death of his first wife Scarlett married Elizabeth Dennison on January 11, 1830.
 In 1837, at the age of 14 his daughter Elizabeth died.

 The following year the Scarlett family moved from Simcoe Grange to a new larger house at what is now the north side of the intersection of Dundas Street and Runnymede Rd.
 Scarlett named this new rough-cast wooden home Runnymede.
 Later, in the 1880s, as the area was subdivided and developed the name Runnymede started to be used for local schools, churches, a hospital, theater etc.

 Samuel Scarlett returned to live at Simcoe Grange in 1847 the same year John Scarlett's second wife died.
 In July 1849 he married his third wife, Sophia Porteous.

 After 1854 Scarlett spent most of his time in town, by then renamed Toronto, where he died July 31, 1865.
 He lies buried at St James' Cemetery, Toronto.
 By the time of his death Scarlett had 17 grandchildren.

-Scarlett was described as dynamic and well read.
-He was a man of strong prejudices and shrewd observer with a stern manner abroad.
+Scarlett was described as dynamic and well-read.
 At the same time he was capable of deep affection and had very kind heart under his somewhat rough manner.
 At home he was adored and even something of a wag.